Email subscriptions for reports and dashboards in the Power BI service

 APPLIES TO: Power BI Desktop Power BI service

 Subscribe yourself and others to Power BI reports, dashboards, and paginated reports.
-You'll receive an email on a schedule you set.
-The email will contain a snapshot and link to the report or dashboard.
-If you're a workspace administrator, learn how to manage subscriptions in your workspace, including how to take over subscriptions that are owned by others.
+You receive an email on a schedule you set.
+The email contains a snapshot and link to the report or dashboard or a full attachment of the report or dashboard.
+If you're a workspace administrator, learn how to manage subscriptions in your workspace, including how to take over subscriptions owned by others.

 Subscribe to a report or dashboard in the Power BI service

 It's never been easier to stay up-to-date on your most important dashboards and reports.
-Subscribe to reports and dashboards that matter most to you, and Power BI will email a snapshot to your inbox.
-You tell Power BI how often you want to receive the emails: daily, weekly, or when the data refresh.
-You can even set a specific time for Power BI to send the emails or have it run now.
+Subscribe to reports and dashboards that matter most to you, and Power BI emails a snapshot to your inbox.
+You tell Power BI how often you want to receive the emails and at what time.
 Set up to 24 subscriptions per report or dashboard, and provide unique recipients, times, and frequencies for each subscription.

-The requirements apply to users in the organization and to guest users.
-To create a subscription for yourself, you'll need permissions to access the particular report or dashboard and either:
+The requirements apply to users in the organization and to Azure Active Directory (Azure AD) Business-to-Business (B2B) guest users.
+To create a subscription for yourself, you need permissions to access the particular report or dashboard and either: